metallurgical/laravel-sms/README.md

 {
     use HasSms;

-    public $driver = 'twillio'; // if not supply this property, code will automatically take default SMS driver, in this case is `nexmo`.
+    public $driver = 'twilio'; // if not supply this property, code will automatically take default SMS driver, in this case is `nexmo`.

     public function handle()
     {